-According to the CTPA, the UK Cosmetics Industry was worth £8,438,000,000 in 2013 and is one of the top five largest markets in the EU.
-As this is such an overwhelmingly prominent market that specialises in lotions and potions we apply directly to our skin, hair and teeth, regulations have to be solid and governing bodies are faced with the need to constantly review and sharpen up the rules.
+The UK cosmetics industry is such an overwhelmingly prominent market, specialising in lotions and potions we apply directly to our skin, hair, and teeth, that regulations have to be solid and governing bodies are faced with the need to constantly review and sharpen up the rules.

 People have been developing beauty products all over the world for thousands of years.
-The CTPA provides some interesting uses of beauty products over history; did you know that in 600 BC, people combined gum, egg whites, gelatine and beeswax to create nail varnish?
-Not only that, but the Ancient Romans discovered a trick to create waves in their hair by utilising soil, water and the sun!
+The Cosmetic, Toiletry & Perfumery Association (CTPA) provides some interesting uses of beauty products over history.
+Did you know, for example, that in 600 BCE people combined gum, egg whites, gelatine, and beeswax to create nail varnish?
+Not only that, but the Ancient Romans discovered a trick to create waves in their hair by utilising soil, water, and the sun!